 The Ninja Foodi is a multi-purpose kitchen gadget that can slow cook, sear and saute.
 It also functions as a pressure cooker and air fryer and can even bake bread.
 Grill burgers, steaks, chicken and seafood, air fry chicken wings and fries, or dehydrate vegetables, fruits and meats with this indispensable piece of kitchen equipment.

 Elite Gourmet Breakfast Station

-For the breakfast lover, this 3 in one Elite Gourmet Breakfast Station is a one-stop coffee maker, toaster and griddle all in one.
+The final item in our well equipped kitchen products list is for the breakfast lover.
+This 3 in one Elite Gourmet Breakfast Station is a one-stop coffee maker, toaster and griddle all in one.
 It’s perfect for breakfast foods like eggs, sausages, hash browns, bagels, english muffins and more.

 Finally, the last kitchen item you need for a well-equipped kitchen is an apron to keep your clothes clean while you whip up delicious meals and desserts for the ones you love.

-Let us know in the comments below if there’s anything we missed in our list that should be added.
+Let us know in the comments below if there’s anything we missed that should be added to our fully equipped kitchen list.
 If this post helped you to create your own shopping list of must-have kitchen tools and equipment to have a fully functional kitchen, please share it with your friends and family.